 Most MSPs have a system to help them categorize requests for support.
 Typical categories are: Critical, High, Medium, and Low.
 Each category depends on two factors: 1) level of impact, and 2) severity, or the number of people affected.

 A good MSP consults with clients on how technology can make their organization more efficient.
 Be wary of companies selling services that are unnecessary.
 Any recommendations should justify the costs, through increased efficiency, security, or long term savings.
 They should also be able to support their recommendations with data and reporting.
 For example, if your MSP recommends a new backup server, they should be able to prove that your current server is insufficient by providing analytics that show failed jobs or storage consumption statistics.
 If they’re unable to justify the purchase, they may not have your best interests in mind.
 If this is the case, it’s definitely time to switch MSP.

 Consulting and recommending additional products or services are not necessarily a bad thing.
 The key here is that your MSP should be proactive.
 Frequently reviewing your services and recommending changes or additions that will help you operate more efficiently and securely.
 Many businesses are not aware of how a simple firewall or vulnerability scan can prevent a major catastrophe.
-This is the type of “sale” that makes sense.
+So, this is the type of “sale” that makes sense.

 You sign up with an MSP in an effort to stabilize your IT spending, yet nearly every invoice is higher than what you expected.
 There are a few reasons this could be happening: